idarolti/PhysaliaSexChrom/Day2/Day2_Practical.md

 ### Step 1.
 Create BED file

-Usinf **[BEDtools](https://bedtools.readthedocs.io/en/latest/)** we transform the coverage information of the BAM files into a unionbed file
+Using **[BEDtools](https://bedtools.readthedocs.io/en/latest/)** we transform the coverage information of the BAM files into a unionbed file
 This step takes a long time, so start running to check it works, then cancel (ctrl+c).

 ```